 1. Ensure All Scissor Lift Operators Are Trained

 All scissor lift operators should be properly trained using training materials that are:

 - Designed for the type of equipment they’ll be using

 - Remember that a scissor lift isn’t the same as an aerial lift.
 The OSHA scissor lift requirements are separate from its aerial lift requirements, and the skills aren’t necessarily interchangeable – operators need training for both.
 Supervisors and operators assuming that “they can figure it out” is a leading cause of preventable accidents.

 - Proper training should be refreshed every three years, according to OSHA.
-However, refresher training can be implemented at any time if you believe that operators need extra guidance on how to use a scissor lift safely, have been involved with an accident, or the work area and/or conditions have changed.
+However, refresher training can be implemented at any time if you believe that operators need extra guidance on using a scissor lift safely, have been involved in an accident, or the work area and/or conditions have changed.

 - High-quality scissor lift safety training is the #1 way to prevent accidents and improve workplace safety.
 Make sure you’re using the best materials, and everyone can access them.